 Occupations and Workforce

 Houston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Houston is a city of service providers, construction workers and builders and sales and office workers.
-There are especially a lot of people living in Houston who work in food service (10.87%), office and administrative support (9.08%) and management occupations (8.95%).
+Overall, Houston is a city of service providers, sales and office workers and construction workers and builders.
+There are especially a lot of people living in Houston who work in office and administrative support (13.31%), management occupations (10.22%) and sales jobs (9.01%).

 Setting & Lifestyle